mickaelandrieu/melon/README.md

 # rely on hooks if you need to alter the generated Grid
 ```

+> Look at docs folder for a complete exemple of a module.

 #### Constraints

 * Doesn't support Search yet (WIP)
+* Should enable CRUD actions by default without any generation of code (WIP)

 #### Gains